bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-121">121.
 Get the ASCII Value of a Character</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The getASCIIValue function retrieves the ASCII value of a given character.
+<p>The getASCIIValue function retrieves the ASCII value of a given character.
-It employs the charCodeAt method, which returns the ASCII code of the character at the specified index (0 in this case).
+It employs the charCodeAt method, which returns the ASCII code of the character at the specified index (0 in this case).</p>
 <pre>
 const getASCIIValue = (char) => char.charCodeAt(0);
 console.log(getASCIIValue('A'));